katb65/second_energy_use_2024/README.md

 Visualization of EIA energy consumption data by sectors, split into primary fuel sources & electric sector, with dropdowns for year & state, and corresponding CO2 emissions per same sections.

 HTML, JS (D3), and CSS work together to create the webpage which works in real-time off the EIA API.
 API fetch time reworked to vastly improve from first vis.
+Async functions disable user input to avoid bad interleavings.
 Legend formatted for minimal clutter while displaying all available data for cases where tooltip is inconvenient.

 <img width="1892" height="907" alt="image" src="https://github.com/user-attachments/assets/ff152f26-77b9-4e5a-8d19-41fc02b8a8c5" />